At best, custody exchanges are likely to be awkward; at worst, we’re talking open warfare.

 5) Bring A Third Party Along For The Swap

 If not for your own stress level and well-being, do it for your children.
-They can see and feel your tension and hostility, and if you can prevent your emotions from running wild, that’s only going to benefit them and be healthier for all of you.
+They see and feel your tension and hostility.
+If you can prevent your emotions from running wild, that’s only going to benefit them and be healthier for all of you.